koinos/koinos-docs/docs/nodes/configuration.md

 # Configuration

+Koinos configuration must stay matched to the selected release or commit.
-Koinos configuration is a versioned deployment bundle, not a collection of interchangeable files.
-Operate from the files supplied by the exact selected [`koinos/koinos`](https://github.com/koinos/koinos) revision instead of copying a replacement configuration from this documentation.
+Operate from the files supplied by that exact [`koinos/koinos`](https://github.com/koinos/koinos) revision instead of copying replacement files from this documentation.

 | File | Purpose | Operator rule |
 | --- | --- | --- |